The Topology of General Cosmological Models: The Closure Criterion

 We begin by setting the stage for the cosmological models studied here.
-This will lead to the Ricci curvature formula of Ehlers and Ellis, for spatial slices, from which we will apply an extended version of Myers' theorem to obtain conditions for closure.
-These conditions will then be compared with data from the Planck experiment.
+This will lead to the Ricci curvature formula of Ehlers and Ellis, for spatial slices, from which we will apply an extended version of the Bonnet-Myers theorem to obtain conditions for closure.

 Consider a 4-dimensional spacetime $(M^4,\mathbf{g})$ satisfying the Einstein equations